The Secrets To Sustainable Protein Sparing Modified Fast (PSMF diet)

 This decrease in ketone values over time is typical.
 Even the participants in the Virta study found their ketones decreased back to baseline levels after the first few weeks.

-If you want to determine your optimal protein, fat and carbohydrate range we recommend can get your Nutrient Optimiser Free Report.
+If you want to use our PSMF calculator and determine your optimal protein, fat and carbohydrate range we recommend can get your Nutrient Optimiser Free Report.
 Select ‘fat loss’ as your goal to determine your minimum protein intake and maximum carb and fat limits.
 Once you adjust to these initial macros the Nutrient Optimiser Smart Macros algorithm will help you dial in your macros further to ensure you continue to lose fat while preserving muscle.

-To learn more about the PSMF and how it works, read on.
+To learn more about the PSMF diet and how it works, read on.

-In the medical version of the PSMF, patients obtain the majority of their energy from protein while keeping energy from both carbohydrates and fat low.
+In the medical version of the PSMF diet, patients obtain the majority of their energy from protein while keeping energy from both carbohydrates and fat low.

 Protein levels are set at 1.2 to 1.5 g/kg of ideal body weight per day.